Jack Hetherington: 2023

 Hetherington played 26 matches for Newcastle in the 2023 NRL season as the club finished 5th on the table.
 Hetherington played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.

 2024

 In round 8 of the 2024 NRL season, Hetherington was sent to the sin bin during Newcastle's loss against Canterbury.
 Hetherington was then spotted on video camera shadowboxing Reed Mahoney in the tunnel who had also been sin binned.
 Hetherington then punched Mahoney and the two players needed to be separated.
 Hetherington was handed a one-match ban over the incident.

 Hetherington played 21 matches for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
 They were eliminated in the first week of the finals by North Queensland.

 2025

-Hetherington managed to make only seven appearances for Newcastle in the 2025 NRL season which saw the club finish last on the table and claim the Wooden Spoon.
+Hetherington managed to make only seven appearances for Newcastle in the 2025 NRL season which saw the club finish last on the table and claim the wooden spoon.
+He was released by the Knights at the end of the season, joining the Melbourne Storm on a one year contract for the 2026 NRL season.

+2026

+On 17 September 2026, the Storm announced that Hetherington had re-signed with the storm for a further year.